 Section 4.

 Seven (7) members of the Executive Board will constitute a quorum for the transaction of business in the business meetings of the Guild.
-All members in attendance at a business meeting have equal voting rights unless serving as a co-chair.
+All members in attendance at a business meeting have equal voting rights unless serving as a committee co-chair.
 One co-chair will be designated for voting purposes for that meeting.

+Section 5.

+After the November elections and by the end of January, preferably before the January regular meeting, past and current officers will meet to train and transition the responsibility of each position.
+See Appendix C for agenda.

 ARTICLE VIII – Special Considerations